kevin-j-m/kjm-blog/content/posts/coverage.md

 to describe various software design principles.
 The first post is about [dependency injection]({{< ref "/dependency-injection-plug-in" >}}).
 You can see the full series [here]({{< ref "/tags/software-design-concert-series/" >}}).

-## The Gnar Company

-If you’d like to discuss how [The Gnar Company](https://www.thegnar.co/about.html) can work with you on your technical challenges, [let us know](https://www.thegnar.co/hire-us.html).

 ## Presentation Fonts